mohammadasim98/DR-Preprocessed-Resized-Dataset/README.md

 # Operations Performed on the Dataset
 Each images were first preprocessed using OpenCV in Python based Ben Graham implementation in a APTOS2015 Kaggle competition where he achieved 1st position.
 In the preprocessing step,
-* First the image is blurred using Gaussian Filter
+* First the image is blurred using Gaussian Filter.
-* Followed by element-wise subtraction
+* Followed by element-wise subtraction.
 Then each image were resized to 256x256x3 and split into training and test sets.